craigfrancis/framework/framework/0.1/doc/helpers/email.md

 	$config['email.testing'] = 'admin@example.com';

-And while not strictly related, when you call the [is_email](../../doc/system/functions.md)() function, the domain is checked by default.
+And while not strictly related, if you call the [is_email](../../doc/system/functions.md)() function, the domain is checked by default.
 This can be changed with:

 	$config['email.check_domain'] = false;